-- Pupils with SEN are encouraged to be part of the school council - Pupils are encouraged to become Bullying or Wellbeing Ambassadors.

-- Pupils with SEN are also encouraged to be part of games club and Lego therapy groups to promote teamwork/building friendships etc. - Dedicated school counsellor who works 4 days a week providing 1-1 and group sessions to support student's emotional wellbeing. - We also have a number of Mental health first aiders who are available throughout the course of the day for students who may be struggling to regulated their emotions or are suffering from anxiety/depression.
+- Pupils with SEN are encouraged to be part of the school council. - Pupils are encouraged to become Bullying or Wellbeing Ambassadors. - Pupils with SEN are also encouraged to be part of games club and Lego therapy groups to promote teamwork/building friendships etc. - Dedicated school counsellor who provides 1-1 and group sessions to support student's emotional wellbeing. - Onsite CAMHS practitioner 1 x weekly and counsellor from 42nd Street 1 x weekly. - We also have a number of staff who are trained as Mental Health First Aiders who are available throughout the course of the day for students who may be struggling to regulate their emotions or are suffering from anxiety/depression. - Hub Panel Meetings leading to a Hub place.
+Hub Manager will then create a Hub contract to support students who currently struggle to access mainstream education.
+The aim is to support the emotional wellbeing of the student through small interventions and therapeutic services to then allow them to reintegrate back into mainstream education. - TAS Meetings (Team Around Student).
+Bi weekly meeting with key stakeholders- to address barriers to learning such as attendance, safeguarding etc.

-We have a zero- tolerance approach to bullying.